AkashSDas/google-play-store-apps-eda/README.md

 # google-play-store-apps-eda

-🔎 Data cleaning and exploratory data analysis done on a data set containing info about apps in 📱 Google Play Store.
+🔎 Data cleaning and exploratory data analysis was done on a data set containing info about apps in 📱 Google Play Store.

 Here [Google Play Store Apps](https://www.kaggle.com/lava18/google-play-store-apps) by [@Lavanya](https://www.kaggle.com/lava18) from [Kaggle](https://www.kaggle.com/) is used.